joelouthan/theologic.us/content/posts/prayers/2020-11-15-am_prayers.md

 I am so uncertain.
 What are my next steps?
 Direct me, Holy Spirit.

 But I will praise you for the triple blessings of being with the staff.
 Bless them and keep them always.

+Lord, I want to keep planting churches.
+I want to ask Jeff and see if there is a way to do so bi-vocationally.

 Amen